justinecodez/wexpexp-backend/README.md

 ## 📊 Database

-The application uses PostgreSQL with Prisma ORM.
+The application uses Typerom ORM.
 The database schema includes:

 - Users and authentication
 - Events and invitations